-Status: For the steppings affected, see the Summary Tables of Changes.
-AP100.
-Performance Monitoring Event CPU_CLK_UNHALTED.REF May Not Count Clock Cycles According to the Processors Operating Frequency Performance Counter MSR_PERF_FIXED_CTR2 (MSR 30BH) that counts CPU_CLK_UNHALTED.REF clocks, should count these clock cycles at a constant rate that is determined by the maximum resolved boot frequency, as programmed by BIOS.
+For the steppings affected, see the Summary Tables of Changes.
+Status: AJ100.
+Performance Monitoring Event CPU_CLK_UNHALTED.REF May Not Count Clock Cycles According to the Processors Operating Frequency MSR_PERF_FIXED_CTR2 Problem: Counter (MSR 30BH) CPU_CLK_UNHALTED.REF clocks, should count these clock cycles at a constant rate that is determined by the maximum resolved boot frequency, as programmed by BIOS.
 Due to this erratum, the rate is instead set by the maximum core-clock to bus-clock ratio of the processor, as indicated by hardware.

-Implication: No functional impact as a result of this erratum.
-If the maximum resolved boot frequency as programmed by BIOS is different from the frequency implied by the maximum core-clock to bus-clock ratio of the processor as indicated by hardware, then the following effects may be observed: - Performance Monitoring Event CPU_CLK_UNHALTED.REF will count at a rate different than the TSC (Time Stamp Counter) - When running a system with several processors that have different maximum core-clock to bus-clock ratios, CPU_CLK_UNHALTED.REF monitoring events at each processor will be counted at different rates and therefore will not be comparable.
-Workaround: Calculate the ratio of the rates at which the TSC and the CPU_CLK_UNHALTED.REF performance monitoring event count (this can be done by measuring simultaneously their counted value while executing code) and adjust the CPU_CLK_UNHALTED.REF event count to the maximum resolved boot frequency using this ratio.
-Status: For the steppings affected, see the Summary Tables of Changes.
-AP101.
-(E)CX May Get Incorrectly Updated When Performing Fast String REP STOS With Large Data Structures Problem: When performing Fast String REP STOS commands with data structures [(E)CXData Size] larger than the supported address size structure (64K for 16-bit address size and 4G for 32-bit address size) some addresses may be processed more than once.
-After an amount of data greater than or equal to the address size structure has been processed, external events (such as interrupts) will cause the (E)CX registers to be incremented by a value that corresponds to 64K bytes for 16 bit address size and 4G bytes for 32 bit address size.
-Implication: (E)CX may contain an incorrect count which may cause some of the STOS operations to re-execute.
-Intel has not observed this erratum with any commercially available software.
-Workaround: Do not use values in (E)CX that when multiplied by the data size give values larger than the address space size (64K for 16-bit address size and 4G for 32-bit address size).
-Status: For the steppings affected, see the Summary Tables of Changes.
-AP102.
-Performance Monitoring Event BR_INST_RETIRED May Count CPUID Instructions as Branches Performance monitoring event BR_INST_RETIRED (C4H) counts retired branch instructions.
+No functional impact as a result of this erratum.
+If the maximum resolved boot Implication: frequency as programmed by BIOS is different from the frequency implied by the maximum core-clock to bus-clock ratio of the processor as indicated by hardware, then the following effects may be observed:

+Performance Monitoring Event CPU_CLK_UNHALTED.REF will count at a rate different than the TSC (Time Stamp Counter) · When running a system with several processors that have different maximum coreclock to bus-clock ratios, CPU CLK UNHALTED.REF monitoring events at each processor will be counted at different rates and therefore will not be comparable.
+Calculate the ratio of the rates at which the TSC and the CPU_CLK_UNHALTED.REF performance monitoring event count (this can be done by measuring simultaneously Workaround: their counted value while executing code) and adjust the CPU_CLK_UNHALTED.REF event count to the maximum resolved boot frequency using this ratio.
+For the steppings affected, see the Summary Tables of Changes.
+Status: AJ101.
+Performance Monitoring Event BR INST RETIRED May Count CPUID Instructions as Branches Problem: Performance monitoring event BR INST RETIRED (C4H) counts retired branch instructions.
 Due to this erratum, two of its sub-events mistakenly count for CPUID instructions as well.
 Those sub events are: BR_INST_RETIRED.PRED_NOT_TAKEN (Umask 01H) and BR_INST_RETIRED.ANY (Umask 00H).

-Implication: The count value returned by the performance monitoring event BR_INST_RETIRED.PRED_NOT_TAKEN or BR_INST_RETIRED.ANY may be higher than expected.
+performance Implication: count value returned by the monitoring BR_INST_RETIRED.PRED_NOT_TAKEN or BR_INST_RETIRED.ANY may be higher than expected.
 The extent of over counting depends on the occurrence of CPUID instructions, while the counter is active.
-Workaround: None identified.

 Status: For the steppings affected, see the Summary Tables of Changes.
-AP103.
-Performance Monitoring Event MISALIGN_MEM_REF May Over Count Problem: Performance monitoring event MISALIGN_MEM_REF (05H) is used to count the number of memory accesses that cross an 8-byte boundary and are blocked until retirement.
+AJ102.
+Performance Monitoring Event MISALIGN MEM REF May Over Count Performance monitoring event MISALIGN_MEM_REF (05H) is used to count the number Problem: of memory accesses that cross an 8-byte boundary and are blocked until retirement.
 Due to this erratum, the performance monitoring event MISALIGN_MEM_REF also counts other memory accesses.

-Implication: The performance monitoring event MISALIGN_MEM_REF may over count.
+Implication: The performance monitoring event MISALIGN MEM REF may over count.
 The extent of over counting depends on the number of memory accesses retiring while the counter is active.